davejamesmiller/laravel-breadcrumbs-test/README.md

 composer update --prefer-source
 ```

-**Note:** You may need to delete the session cookie when moving backwards.
+**Note:** You will need to delete the session cookie in your browser when moving backwards from 4.1 to 4.0 else `SessionHandler::read()` will throw an exception.

 ## Making changes to the test app